tflem/gullsy/README.md

 # Gullsy - Caw Caw!

-> A social media application similar to Twitter.
-Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby and Rails is just more fun.
+> This a social media application similar to Twitter.
+Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby and Rails is just much more fun.
 I'm using the following tools:

 * Ruby 3.0.2
 * Continuous Integration/Deployment: Github Actions/Heroku